Citizens for Limited Taxation is the largest taxpayers

 Citizens for Limited Taxation vigilantly strives to limit taxes,

-return to the taxpayers of Massachusetts as much of their hard-earned income as possible,
+to help taxpayers of Massachusetts keep as much of their hard-earned income as possible

-and limit the size, growth, power and reach of government at all levels.
-In
+to limit the size, growth, power and reach of government at all levels,

-celebrated its 36th year as the lone voice of the beleaguered Massachusetts taxpayer.
+celebrated its 45th year as the lonely voice of the beleaguered Massachusetts taxpayer.

 A Promise to Keep: 5% was the most recent CLT ballot committee.